Javi-Gallego/FSD_Proyecto4/README.md

 For the endpoints examples below I will put the deployed url.
 In the tattoo_shop_local.json you have the url with your localhost.

 If you will use the API in local, you need a connection to a DB and put the credentials in the .env as needed.
-That credentials are the user, the password of that user, the port to connect to the DB and the name of the database.
+These credentials are the user, the password for that user, the port to connect to the DB and the name of the database.
 </details>

 <details>